 Recovery from an on-going tax credits award only takes place where an overpayment is established at the end of the year and that overpayment falls for cross year recovery.

-If an overpayment still exists at the end of the year it will be recovered at the rates below from the award starting at 6 April of the following year.
+If an overpayment still exists at the end of the year we'll recover from the award starting at 6 April of the following year.